muromec/pysnole/doc/index.rst

 Unlike the older pyqonsole this console widget works with PyQt4 and let's you embed a shell into your application.

-For the vt100 terminal emulation I adapted code from AjaxTerm.
+The vt100 terminal emulation code is based on AjaxTerm and WebShell.
 All code is distributed under the General Public License 2.